-Right afterwards, in the app, the user will be redirected to the attacker’s domain as seen below:
+Right afterwards, the app will be redirect the user to the attacker’s domain as seen below:

-In addition, you will get the email with the poisoned ‘reset password’ link:
+In addition, you will receive an email with the poisoned ‘reset password’ link:

-If the victim clicks the above link, the reset token gets sent to the ‘attacker.com’ domain and thus the attacker can reset victim’s password (which be an admin).
+If the victim clicks the above link, the ‘attacker.com’ domain will collect the token and thus the attacker can reset victim’s password (which can be an admin).

 Source code analysis

-The password reset process is triggered inside the _user_email_notify() function:
+The password reset process starts inside the _user_email_notify() function:

-The password reset token is generated inside the user_mail_tokens():
+The reset token is generated inside the user_mail_tokens():

-The password reset url that gets sent in the notification email is created in the user_pass_reset_url() function, by the Url::fromRoute()->toString() function as can be seen bellow:
+The url for password reset that gets sent in the notification email is created in the user_pass_reset_url() function, by the Url::fromRoute()->toString() function as can be seen bellow: